Electrical Work: Electric Main Panel and Circuit Breakers

 How does an Electric Panel Work?

-Circuit breakers will be activated in the event that the circuit overheats.
-They are security devices that safeguard electrical devices from damage.
-If the breaker did not trip and turn off power, overload circuits could cause serious injuries, or electrocute people.
+Circuit breakers will be activated when the circuit overloads.
+They are safety devices that safeguard electrical devices from harm.
+If the breaker did not switch off electricity, overload circuits may cause serious injuries, or electrocute people.

 Electric Main Panel Installation Cost